smikhalevski/doubter/README.md

 </dt>
 <dd>

-Returns the array of [runtime value types](#introspection) that can be processed by the shape.
+Must return an array of [runtime value types](#introspection) that can be processed by the shape.
 Elements of the returned array don't have to be unique and are available publicly as a readonly [`inputTypes`](https://smikhalevski.github.io/doubter/classes/Shape.html#inputTypes) array.

 </dd>